microsoft/PowerToys/doc/gpo/README.md

 If you don't configure this setting, users are able to disable or enable the utilities.

-Note: The individual enabled state policies for the utilities will override this policy.
+The individual enabled state policies for the utilities will override this policy.

 ### Configure enabled state for individual utilities